Lifting gas

-A lifting gas or lighter-than-air gas is a gas that has a density lower than normal atmospheric gases and rises above them as a result, making it useful in lifting lighter-than-air aircraft.
+A lifting gas, or lighter-than-air gas, is a gas that has a density lower than normal atmospheric gases and rises above them as a result, making it useful in lifting lighter-than-air aircraft.
 Only certain lighter-than-air gases are suitable as lifting gases.
-Dry air has a density of about 1.29 g/L (gram per liter) at standard conditions for temperature and pressure (STP) and an average molecular mass of 28.97 g/mol, and so lighter-than-air gases have a density lower than this.
+Dry air has a density of about 1.29 grams per liter (g/L) at standard conditions for temperature and pressure (STP) and an average molecular mass of 28.97 g/mol, and so lighter-than-air gases have a density lower than this.

 Gases used for lifting

 Hot air

 Heated atmospheric air is frequently used in recreational ballooning.
-According to the ideal gas law, an amount of gas (and also a mixture of gases such as air) expands as it is heated.
-As a result, a certain volume of gas has a lower density as its temperature increases.
+According to the ideal gas law, an amount of gas (including mixtures of gases, such as air) at constant pressure expands as it is heated; that is, its density decreases as its temperature increases.
 The temperature of the hot air in the envelope will vary depending upon the ambient temperature, but the maximum continuous operating temperature for most balloons is 250 °F.

 Hydrogen

-Hydrogen, being the lightest existing gas (7% the density of air, 0.08988 g/L at STP), seems to be the most appropriate gas for lifting.
-It can be easily produced in large quantities, for example with the water-gas shift reaction or electrolysis, but hydrogen has several disadvantages:
+Hydrogen, being the lightest existing gas (0.08988 g/L, 7% the density of air, at STP), seems to be the most appropriate gas for lifting.
+It can be easily produced in large quantities, for example with the water–gas shift reaction or electrolysis, but hydrogen has several disadvantages: